Policy Number: VI-4.00(A)

 - A biographical profile of the Namesake should be provided.

-- The proposal must contain a detailed report demonstrating that the Namesake’s background has been thoroughly considered; that the Naming honors and aligns with the values and mission of the University; and that any controversies, if they exist, have been examined and judged to be immaterial to the Naming.
+- The proposal must contain a report demonstrating that the Namesake’s background has been thoroughly considered; that the Naming honors and aligns with the values and mission of the University; and that any controversies, if they exist, have been examined and judged to be immaterial to the Naming.

 - The proposed name of the Facility or Program and, if applicable, the current name of the Facility or Program should be noted.